krish8664/til/clojure/threading.md

 ### Collections
 The thread-last macro `->>` is very usefull in dealing with collections.
 Where you have to transofrm them or apply functions to them, which is what you might be doing in a lot of your clojure code.
-For exmaple you want to do stuff to a collection in clojure.
+For exmaple, if you have this collection:
 ```clojure
 (def x {:document
 	{:paragraph